sjsu-library/unionist/_items/unionist--image-0194.md

 relatedTextIssue: 1833-09-05 p01.58
 filename:
 caption: Panorama de Constantinople pris de la tour de Calata (Panorama of Constantinople from the tower of Galata).
-This image comes from the incredible Getty Museum digitized photographs from the late Ottoman Empire - Pierre de Gigord collection of photographs of the Ottoman Empire and the Republic of Turkey.
-Series IV.
-Panoramas (http://hdl.handle.net/10020/cat359924)
+This image comes from the incredible cache of digitized photographs from the late Ottoman Empire, the Pierre de Gigord collection of photographs of the Ottoman Empire and the Republic of Turkey. <a href="http://hdl.handle.net/10020/cat359924">Series IV.
+Panoramas</a>, held by the Getty Museum.
 order: '605'
 layout: items_item
 collection: items